AI-4-SE/FAMLEM/README.md

 | SD Card 32 GB | 10€ | 1 |
 | Raspberry Pi Power Supply | 10€ | 1 |
 | Teensy Connection Micro USB Cable | 2€ | 1 |

+## Evaluation
+This setup was used in other work by the same authors [LINK](https://sws.informatik.uni-leipzig.de/wp-content/uploads/2023/01/icse23-Twins_or_False_Friends.pdf).